azurecitadel/azurecitadel/content/arc/servers-hack/proctor/manual.md

     Set-ExecutionPolicy Bypass -Scope Process
     ```

-1. Check the Portal screen to make sure they are visible
+1. Check the Portal screen to make sure the onboarded VMs are visible.

 ## Success criteria